morcs/beautiful-jekyll/introduction-to-elm.md

 [View Exercise](https://ellie-app.com/mwRph7znwa1/8)

 Fix the code so that we can show loading and error states, using the HTML snippets shown below.
-Lean on the compiler to help you work out where the errors are!
+Lean on the compiler to help you work out what's left to do!

 ```html
 <div class="alert alert-success">Loading...</div>